rahul-aecor/fleetmastr-2.30.0/README.md

 - Copy `.env` file: `cp .env.example .env`
 - Set the environment variables in `.env` file
 ## How to build and run container
+* Before build image make sure are you present in git repo where is Dockerfile and docker-compose.yml available.
 * Build the image
   ```sh
   cd fleetmastr-2.30.0 && docker-compose build